TheGabeMan/OptimalEnergyUser/README.md

 - [Forecast.Solar by Knut Kohl](https://forecast.solar/) Though the use of his API is for free, please reward the maker by signing up for the 'personal' plan or use the 'buy me a coffee' button on the website.

+# Breaking changes
+March 22nd, 2023: Added TIMEZONE=Europe/Amsterdam to the .env, you should add this as well (with your timezone) to prevent the script from failing